malinlarsson/courses/ngsintro/1701/labs/uppmax-intro.slu.md

 On OSX: it is included by default, named **Terminal**.

-On Windows: [Google MobaXterm](http://bit.ly/19yaQOM) and download it.
+On Windows: [Google MobaXterm](http://bit.ly/19yaQOM) and download it, or [install Bash directly in Windows](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).

 Fire up the available ssh program and enter the following (replace **username** with your uppmax user name). -Y means that X-forwarding is activated on the connection, which means graphical data can be transmitted if a program requests it, i.e. programs can use a graphical user interface (GUI) if they want to.